farhanangullia/ChimeChatroomTool/README.md

 ## Setup

 Clone this repo and navigate to the ChimeChatroomTool folder then run this command to install the required packages:

 `pip install -r requirements.txt`

 Replace the chrome driver in the driver folder with a version that's appropriate for your browser.
-The chromedriver version that is provided in this repository is for Chrome version 81.x
+The chromedriver that is provided in this repository is for Chrome version 81.x

 ## Configure